binli123/dsmil-wsi/README.md

 ```
   $ cd tcga-download
 ```
 2. Download WSIs from [TCGA data portal](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Getting_Started/) using the manifest file and configuration file.
 The example shows the case of Windows operating system.
 The WSIs will be saved in './WSI/TCGA-lung/LUAD' and './WSI/TCGA-lung/LUSC'.
 The raw WSIs take about 1TB disc space and may take several days to download.
-Open command line tool, navigate to ./tcga-download, and use:
+Open command line tool (*Command Prompt* for the case of Windows), navigate to './tcga-download', and use commands:
 ```
   $ gdc-client -m gdc_manifest.2020-09-06-TCGA-LUAD.txt --config config-LUAD.dtt
   $ gdc-client -m gdc_manifest.2020-09-06-TCGA-LUSC.txt --config config-LUSC.dtt